Jesse Joronen: Venezia

-On 30 June 2022, Joronen signed a three-year contract with an option for the fourth year with Venezia in Serie B, for a €1.25 million fee.
-Joronen suffered a muscle injury in the early October 2023, and was ruled out for around two months.
-He returned to starting line-up in the end of December 2023.
-On 2 June 2024, Joronen helped Venezia to win promotion to Serie A via promotion play-offs, after keeping two clean sheets in two man-of-the-match performances against Cremonese.
+On 30 June 2022, Joronen signed a three-year contract with an option for a fourth year with Venezia in Serie B, for a €1.25 million fee.
+Joronen suffered a muscle injury in early October 2023 and was ruled out for around two months.
+He returned to the starting line-up at the end of December 2023.
+On 2 June 2024, Joronen helped Venezia to win promotion to Serie A via the play-offs, after keeping two clean sheets in two man-of-the-match performances against Cremonese.

 Palermo

-On 21 August 2025, after being released from his Venezia contract, Joronen signed for Palermo on a free transfer, rejoining with his Finland international teammate Joel Pohjanpalo and his former Brescia coach Filippo Inzaghi.
+On 21 August 2025, after being released from his Venezia contract, Joronen signed for Palermo on a free transfer, reuniting with Finland international teammate Joel Pohjanpalo and his former Brescia coach Filippo Inzaghi.

 International career

 Having represented Finland at U17, U19 and U21 level, Joronen was called up to the senior squad and made his debut for Finland in the 2013 King's Cup against Thailand on 24 January 2013.

-Joronen was called up for the UEFA Euro 2020 pre-tournament friendly match against Sweden on 29 May 2021.
+Joronen was called up for the UEFA Euro 2020 pre-tournament friendly match against Sweden on 29 May 2021 and was part of the final 26-man squad.

+On 4 June 2026, Joronen announced his retirement from international football.
+He made his final appearance on 5 June 2026 in a friendly against Hungary.